 Dining out in Rome when you are on a Budget

 If it is your first trip to Italy, you are probably psyched about hitting up all the major tourist spots and getting a taste of your first real gelato.
 Whether you are a first timer, or a seasoned traveller to Italy, you will probably pass through Rome.
-Rome can be a foodie’s heaven, but eating out in the Eternal City can also come with a huge price tag.
+Rome can be a foodie’s heaven, but eating out at the best restaurants in Rome can also come with a hefty price tag.

 The Fork is rated mostly by locals and even offers deals on some of the best restaurants in Rome.
 You can access the Fork online or download the app, and even use it to make reservations.
 When you are in a country where you don’t speak the language, The Fork can be an excellent tool to plan your meals out, and even strike a deal.
 Therefore, The Fork makes eating out at the best restaurants in Rome a more manageable and affordable task when travelling Rome on a budget.

 The only downside to the Fork is that it tends to offer incomplete and little information or deals on restaurants in the less travelled areas of Italy.
 So if you are looking to see Italy’s un-chartered countryside and taste truly authentic cuisine I suggest booking with a tour.
 By selecting a small locally based tour company, like The Italian on Tour, you will be able to experience local wineries, fine Italian cuisine, rustic trattorias, and have a well-rounded culinary experience without the worry of planning a single detail and receive a level of service and value not available in more touristy wine regions such as Tuscany and Piedmont.
 If you are a traveller looking for an authentic journey to discover Italy’s “Tuscany for Italians” then check out our tours or request more information here.